Chwei-L/aliyun/README.md

 # tutorial-cli-ansible

-•Use Ansible to automate the following tasks against any cloud provider platform, e.g. AWS, GCP, Aliyun.
+•Use Terraform or Ansible or CloudFormation to automate the following tasks against any cloud provider platform, e.g. AWS, GCP, Aliyun.

 •Provision a new VPC and any networking related configurations.

-•In this environment provision a virtual machine instance, with an OS of your choice.
+•Install the centos7 system in the instance

-•Apply any security hardening (OS, firewall, etc..) you see fit for the VM instance.
+•Apply any security hardening (OS, firewall, etc..) for the VM instance.

 •Install Docker CE on that VM instance.

 •Deploy/Start an Nginx container on that VM instance.

-•Demonstrate how you would test the healthiness of the Nginx container.

 •Expose the Nginx container to the public web on port 80.